 Step 1 - Tuberculosis Test/Risk Assessment

-Every four years, all school volunteers, according to the Education Code, are required to provide evidence of freedom from tuberculosis.
+Every four years, all school volunteers, according to the Education Code, must provide evidence of freedom from tuberculosis.
 The requirement is a Mantoux skin test, which consists of an injection and a follow-up visit for the reading two days later.
 X-ray examinations in lieu of

-You can either get a TB Test or have a health care provider complete the TB Test Risk Questionnaire.
+You can get a TB Test or have a healthcare provider complete the TB Test Risk Questionnaire.

-You may, if you wish, have the TB test by your own medical provider.
-Please make him or her aware that state law requires the Mantoux test and that the tine test is not accepted.
-You may also have the test done at the following health care facility for a fee, which may be paid, by cash or check:
+You may, if you wish, have the TB test from your own medical provider.
+Please make him or her aware that state law requires the Mantoux test and that the time test is not accepted.
+You may also have the test done at the following healthcare facility for a fee, which may be paid by cash or check:

 15768 Arrow Hwy.
 Irwindale, CA 91706